Benign ovarian masses include functional cysts and tumors; most are asymptomatic.

 Most functional cysts and benign tumors are asymptomatic.
 Sometimes they cause menstrual abnormalities.
 Hemorrhagic corpus luteum cysts may cause pain or signs of peritonitis, particularly when they rupture.
-Occasionally, severe abdominal pain results from adnexal torsion of a cyst or mass, usually > 4 cm.
+Occasionally, severe abdominal pain results from adnexal torsion of a cyst or mass, usually > 4 cm (see Adnexal Torsion).
 Ascites and rarely pleural effusion may accompany fibromas.

 Masses are usually detected incidentally but may be suggested by symptoms and signs.
 A pregnancy test is done to exclude ectopic pregnancy.
 Transvaginal ultrasonography can usually confirm the diagnosis.
 If results are indeterminate, MRI or CT may help.